-The first Carver Depot was lost to a fire set by sparks from a passing train about 10 p.m. on Tuesday, Nov.
-26, 1918.
-The fire could be seen in Chaska, and many who had cars drove to Carver to help, but the fire was too far advanced.
-A replacement depot was constructed shortly thereafter, which by the 1920s was faced in brick.
+Second Minneapolis-St. Louis Railway Depot at Carver.
+A replacement second depot was constructed shortly after the first was lost to a fire on November, 26, 1918.
+The new depot was constructed in a more modern syle, and which by the 1920s was faced in brick.
 The baggage room was situated in the north end of the depot, while the passenger area was located in the south end of the building.
 Live stockyard pens for shipment and storage of animals were located across the railroad tracks and to the northwest of the depot.
-The Carver Depot was torn down in the 1950s.
+The second Carver Depot was similar to those in other towns, including Chaska's, which survives to the present.
+Carver's was torn down in the early 1960s.